-In order to provide Cend with capital for its development programs prior to the closing of the Merger, we and Cend entered into a Series D Preferred Stock Purchase Agreement (the "Purchase Agreement"), pursuant to which we agreed to purchase from Cend 1,135,628 shares of Series D Preferred Stock, \$0.00001 par value per share (the "Series D Preferred Stock"), of Cend at a purchase price per share equal to \$8.8057 per share (the "Series D Original Issue Price"), or approximately \$10 million in the aggregate.
+In order to provide Cend with capital for its development programs prior to the closing of the Merger, we and Cend entered into a Series D Preferred Stock Purchase Agreement (the "Purchase Agreement"), pursuant to which we purchased from Cend 1,135,628 shares of Series D Preferred Stock, \$0.00001 par value per share (the "Series D Preferred Stock"), of Cend at a purchase price per share equal to \$8,8057 per share (the "Series D Original Issue Price"), or approximately \$10 million in the aggregate.
 The Purchase Agreement contains customary representations, warranties and agreements by us and Cend and customary conditions to closing.
 The Series D Preferred Stock ranks senior to Cend's common stock and the other series of preferred stock with respect to rights on the distribution of assets on any voluntary or involuntary liquidation, dissolution or winding up of Cend.
 The Series D Preferred Stock has a liquidation preference equal to the Series D Original Issue Price plus an amount equal to any accrued and unpaid dividends to the date of payment and will participate with Cend's common stockholders and other preferred stockholders thereafter on an as-converted basis.
-The Series D Preferred Stock shall vote with the common stock on an as-converted basis on any matters presented to the stockholders of Cend.
-Each share of Series D Preferred Stock is convertible, at the option of the holder thereof, into such number of shares of Cend common stock as is determined by dividing the Original Issue Price by the conversion price in effect at the time of conversion, which conversion price shall be the Original Issue Price as appropriately adjusted for stock splits, stock dividends, combinations, and subdivisions of Cend common stock, and as adjusted pursuant to a weighted-average antidilution adjustment.
-The Series D Preferred Stock will automatically convert into shares of Cend common stock upon the closing of a firm-commitment underwritten initial public offering implying a pre-equity offering value of at least \$25
+The Series D Preferred Stock is convertible, at the option of the holder thereof, into such number of shares of Cend common stock as is determined by dividing the Original Issue Price by the conversion price in effect at the time of conversion, which conversion price shall be the Original Issue Price as appropriately adjusted for stock splits, stock dividends, combinations, and subdivisions of Cend common stock upon the closing of a firm-commitment underwritten initial public offering implying a pre-equity offering value of at least \$250 million, resulting in at least \$50 million of gross proceeds to Cend.

 In connection with the Purchase Agreement, we and Cend entered into a Collaboration Agreement (the "Collaboration Agreement"), pursuant to which we agreed to collaborate with Cend on certain developmental and clinical activities prior to the closing of the Merger.
-Under the Collaboration Agreement, we and Cend will form a joint steering committee (the "Committee") comprised of individuals from both entities.
-The Committee will meet regularly and be responsible for monitoring ongoing studies and making recommendations for development activity and trial planning.
+Pursuant to the Collaboration Agreement, we and Cend have formed a joint steering committee (the "Committee") comprised of individuals from both entities.
+The Committee meets regularly and is responsible for monitoring ongoing studies and making recommendations for development activity and trial planning.
 Cend has agreed to pay each member of the Committee from Caladrius an hourly consulting fee for such service.

-Ischemic Repair (CD34 Cell Technology)
+Ischemic Repair (CD34+ Cell Technology)